-Quality and Mem ber Experience Methodology Attribution method CareFirst is using a population-based, patient-centered approach to quality assessment.
+Quality and Mem Quality and Member Experience Methodology Attribution method CareFirst is using a population-based, patient-centered approach to quality assessment.
 Any practice seeing a patient has the opportunity to impact outcomes.
-Based on CareFirst claims and administrative data, CareFirst patients from all product lines are attributed to any PCP or listed specialty practice with a claim in 2019.
+Based on CareFirst claims and administrative data, CareFirst patients from all product lines are attributed to any PCP or listed specialty practice with a claim in 2022.
 Individual patients can be attributed to more than one practice.
 Practices that do not have enough attributed measures, patients or episodes are identified as "not enough data to evaluate".
-Reporting Quality and risk-adjusted utilization: Care rendered ending 12/31/2019 period Member experience: Care rendered year to date 2020 Measures and composites Measures are organized into sub-composites of related services.
+Reporting Quality and risk-adjusted utilization: Care rendered ending December 31, 2022 period Member experience: Care rendered in 2022 or 2023 Measures and composites Measures are organized into sub-composites of related services.
 The quality and member experience composites are the weighted average of sub-composite performance.
 Minimum observations Quality: Each sub-composite must include 30 data points, and each measure within a sub-composite must have at least four data points to be included.
 Risk-adjusted utilization: The sub-composite must have 150 data points to be included.
 At least half of the sub-composites within the quality and member experience section must meet minimum observations described above to receive a reportable score.

-3ClaimSphere is registered trademark of Cognizant.
+$^{\scriptscriptstyle 3}\,$ ClaimSphere is registered trademark of Cognizant.

-4CAHPS is a registered trademark of the Agency for Health Research and Quality.
+&lt;sup>4 CAHPS is a registered trademark of the Agency for Health Research and Quality.